-Tips for Doing the Final Walk-Through Before Closing a Home
+Tips for Doing the Final Walkthrough Before Closing a Home

-A final walk-through is an inspection performed anywhere from a few hours to a few days before settlement of the transaction.
-Its primary purpose is to make certain that the property is in the condition you agreed to in which to buy it.
-This means that agreed-upon repairs, if any, were made, and nothing has gone wrong with the home since you last looked at it.
+Final walkthroughs aren't home inspections.
+They're not a time to begin negotiations with the seller to do repairs or a contingency of sale.
+The primary purpose of a final walkthrough is to make certain that the property is in the condition in which you agreed to buy it.
+Agreed-upon repairs, if any, were made, and nothing has gone wrong with the home since you last looked at it.

-Buyers are often pressed for time as the transaction closing date draws near, which means a buyer might be tempted to pass on the final walk-through.
-Many issues can come up though, and it's never a good idea to skip the final walk-through.
+A final walkthrough is performed anywhere from a few hours to a few days before settlement of the homebuying transaction.
+Buyers are often pressed for time as the transaction closing date draws near, so they might be tempted to pass on this opportunity.
+But many issues can come up, and it's never a good idea to skip the final walkthrough.

 Vacant Home Issues